 Lectures: Lectures will be delivered digitally.
-All lectures will be broadcast live on the web and recorded to cloud systems.
-These videos will be made available on SUCourse+ on Tuesdays between 09:40 and 11:30 & Thursdays between 08:40 and 10:30.
+All lectures will be broadcast live on the web and recorded to cloud systems on Wednesdays between 10:40 and 12:30.
+These videos will be made available on SUCourse+.
 The lectures will be accessible until the end of the term once they are released.
 The videos are only for personal use and for educational purposes.

-Discussion Sections: Digital sessions on Tuesdays & Thursdays
+Discussion Sections: Digital sessions on Thursdays & Fridays